This article has links to products and services we love, which we may make commission from.

 There isn’t too much to see at John o’ Groats itself but you can grab lunch, an ice cream and a picture at the iconic sign then hop back in the car or take a ferry to Orkney.

-You can do a day trip to Orkney if you are limited in time but really you’d want at least two days on the island.
+You can do a day trip to Orkney if you are limited in time but realistically you’d want at least two days on the island.

-Driving down the coast from John o’ Groats to Wick look out for Old Keiss Castle overlooking Sinclair’s Bay and Ackergill Tower which used to be a 5-star hotel.
+Driving down the coast from John o’ Groats to Wick, look out for Old Keiss Castle overlooking Sinclair’s Bay and Ackergill Tower, a 5-star hotel.

 If you prefer to stay in the area, check out these options.